Indentation of an elastic arch on a frictional substrate: Pinning, unfolding and snapping: Theoretical analysis

 \subsection{Phase boundaries}

-Using the aforementioned theoretical framework, we analytically determine the phase boundaries, as shown in Fig. ~\ref{Fig2} (a).
-First, we consider an elastic arch in the pinning configuration.
-By substituting $\Delta_x=0$ into Eq. (\ref{eq_LR_gene}), we immediately obtain ${F_x}/{F_y}=- {C_{xy}}/{C_{xx}}$.
-The critical condition $\mu=|F_x/F_y|$ is satisfied for the two-phase boundary lines shown in Fig. ~\ref{Fig2} (a).
-As it is easy to see that $C_{xy}>0$ for $\Phi<\Phi_c$, the pinning-unfolding boundary line is determined by
+Using the aforementioned theoretical framework, we analytically determine the phase boundaries as shown in Fig.~\ref{Fig2} (a).
+First, we consider an elastic arch in a pinning configuration.
+By substituting $\Delta_x=0$ in Eq.~ (\ref{eq_LR_gene}), we immediately obtain ${F_x}/{F_y}=- {C_{xy}}/{C_{xx}}$.
+The critical condition $\mu=|F_x/F_y|$ is satisfied for the two-phase boundary lines shown in Fig.~\ref{Fig2} (a).
+We can find that $C_{xy}>0$ for $\Phi<\Phi_c$ and the pinning--unfolding boundary line is determined by

-Similarly, because $C_{xy}<0$ for $\Phi>\Phi_c$, the pinning-folding boundary line was determined as follows:
+Similarly, because $C_{xy}<0$ for $\Phi>\Phi_c$, the pinning--folding boundary line can be determined as follows.

-We plot Eqs.(\ref{eq_PB_UP}) and (\ref{eq_PB_FP}) in Fig. ~\ref{Fig2} (a), which are in excellent agreement with the simulation results.
+We plot Eqs.~(\ref{eq_PB_UP}) and (\ref{eq_PB_FP}) in Fig.~\ref{Fig2} (a), which is consistent with the simulation results.
 The critical value of the static friction coefficient $\mu_c$, above which the folding phase disappears for all $\Phi$ values, is directly obtained from Eq.~(\ref{eq_PB_FP}) as

-which is in quantitative agreement with the numerical results shown in Fig. ~\ref{Fig2} (a).
-We have then established the two critical parameters, $\Phi_c$ and $\mu_c$, which are essentially independent of elastic properties such as Young's modulus; hence, they are purely geometric.
-Note that Eq.~(\ref{eq_PB_UP}) asymptotically approaches $25/(16\Phi)$ for $\Phi \ll 1$, indicating that the unfolding region decreases as $\mu$ increases but remains for an arbitrarily large value of $\mu$.
+This is in quantitative agreement with the numerical results shown in Fig.~\ref{Fig2} (a).
+We then establish two critical parameters, $\Phi_c$ and $\mu_c$, which are independent of elastic properties, such as Young's modulus; hence, they are purely geometric.
+Note that Eq.~(\ref{eq_PB_UP}) asymptotically approaches $25/(16\Phi)$ for $\Phi \ll 1$, indicating that the unfolding region decreases as $\mu$ increases, but remains for an arbitrarily large value of $\mu$.